helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 # Helidon Data JDBC Declarative with Oracle Database

-This example demonstrates a Java SE declarative application that uses Helidon Data JDBC, Helidon WebServer, an Oracle Universal Connection Pool data source, and Oracle Database.
+This example demonstrates a Java SE declarative application that uses Helidon Data JDBC, Helidon WebServer, a HikariCP data source, and Oracle Database.
 Helidon generates the repository implementations during the build.

 > **Note**
 > Helidon Data JDBC is incubating, and this example uses some preview APIs.
 The affected types suppress the